 Black Friday 2020 PC gaming deals: the best deals you can get today

-It’s Day 3 of Black Friday 2020 week, and the torrent of PC gaming deals is coming in thick and fast now, from new gaming laptop and SSD bargains to swathes of new gaming monitor deals.
-Thankfully, we’re here to help, as we’ve scoured the web for all the best Black Friday PC gaming deals going on right now in the UK and the US to create our own curated, RPS-approved list.
-From graphics cards, monitors and SSDs right through to mice, keyboards, RAM and headsets, we’ve got you covered for all your Black Friday deals needs.
+It’s Day 4 of Black Friday 2020, and we’re just hours away from the big itself now, meaning we’re approaching peak levels of Black Friday PC gaming deals.
+It can be overwhelming when everything’s on sale, but we’re here to help, as we’ve picked out the very best Black Friday PC gaming deals to create our own curated, RPS-approved list.
+Whether it’s a new graphics cards, monitor or SSD you’re after, or even just a new mouse, keyboard or headset, we’ve got you covered for all your Black Friday deals needs.

-Today we’ve refreshed our monitor, SSD, laptop and RAM sections, and adding in more peripherals deals taking place in the US.
-Don’t forget, there’s also a great RTX 3070 gaming PC deal happening in the UK right now, and our pals in the US can nab an Xbox Series X controller for $20 less than usual.
-Of course, there are even more PC gaming deals coming tomorrow and Black Friday itself, so make sure you keep your eyes glued to our regular updates to help you get the best prices.
-Without further ado, here are the best early Black Friday PC gaming deals you can get right now.
+In today’s update, I’ve added in more top picks to our monitor, SSD, laptop and peripheral sections.
+Remember, there’s also a great RTX 3070 gaming PC deal happening in the UK right now, and our pals in the US can nab an Xbox Series X controller for $20 less than usual.
+Of course, there are even more PC gaming deals arriving fresh off the press tomorrow for Black Friday itself, so make sure you keep your eyes glued to our regular updates to help you get the best prices.
+Without further ado, here are the best Black Friday PC gaming deals you can get right now.

 To help make browsing our massive Black Friday PC gaming deals hub that bit easier, I’ve divided all of the best early Black Friday deals into their respective component category – and you can jump straight to each one by clicking the navigation links to your right.
 As with previous years, Black Friday can be a great time to nab some great PC gaming deals – particularly if you’re thinking about building a new PC soon or treating yourself to a long-awaited upgrade.

-You can also find all of the deals mentioned below in our dedicated Black Friday deals hubs, which we’ll be updating regularly with new deals over the coming weeks.
+You can also find all of the deals mentioned below in our dedicated Black Friday deals hubs, which we’re updating regularly with new deals every day.
 Here they are in full:

 Black Friday graphics card deals